Scientists develop new strategy to fight coronaviruses, vaccinate against future pandemics - NewsBreak

 Scientists develop new strategy to fight coronaviruses, vaccinate against future pandemics

-SUITA, Japan — Scientists have recently developed a vaccine that could end pandemics caused by diseases that emerge in animals, a new study reveals.
+SUITA, JAPAN (WWTI) — Scientists have recently developed a vaccine that could end pandemics caused by diseases that emerge in animals, a new study reveals.
 In experiments, the vaccine halted five different types of coronaviruses in their tracks — including COVID-19.

 COVID has already claimed around five million lives worldwide.
 Health officials warn that viruses jumping from animals to humans are becoming increasingly common.
 Recent health crises have included bird flu, swine flu, and Ebola that originated in monkeys.
 Meanwhile, MERS — another coronavirus strain — has been linked to camels.
 Outbreaks among people tend to stem from the exploitation of wildlife, including intense battery farming and selling meat for food.